Henrik Ibsen: A complete guide to his plays performed in the West End

 A Doll’s House returns to London at the Lyric Hammersmith, in a brand new adaptation by Tanika Gupta that sees the story set in 19th century Calcutta.

-Originally titled as Peer Gynt, David Hare’s latest adaptation of an Ibsen text will be Peter Gynt.
+Originally titled as Peer Gynt, David Hare’s latest adaptation of a Henrik Ibsen text will be Peter Gynt.
 Rather than being set in Norway, the adaptation will be relocated to Scotland starring James McArdle in the lead role.
 In the play, audiences will follow Peter as he travels on a worldwide adventure through mountains, desert and even coming face to face with mythical creatures.
 Hare’s adaptation will bring Peer Gynt to the 21st century, with the titular character heading back home to Scotland at the end of the story.

 Winning three Olivier Awards in 2014 including best revival, best actress and best supporting actor, Ibsen’s Ghosts was most recently revived at the Almeida Theatre, with the production transferring to the Trafalgar Studios.
 Lesley Manville played the role of Helene, a woman who has recently become a widow.
 While she is aware of her husband’s suspicious behaviour while he was alive, Helene avoids the paternal questions that her son Oswald asks.
 As the story develops, it is clear the ghosts of Helene’s past will return to haunt her.
-This production of Ghosts was adapted by Richard Eyre, after Ibsen’s original text was written in 1881.
+This production of Ghosts was adapted by Richard Eyre, after Henrik Ibsen’s original text was written in 1881.

 There have been two productions of Hedda Gabler in the West End in recent years.
 The story of Hedda Gabler’s life spiraling into disaster was performed in 2012, with Sheridan Smith taking on the eponymous role at the Donmar Warehouse.
 Four years after this, Ivo van Hove (All About Eve) made his National Theatre debut directing a production of Hedda Gabler, with Ruth Wilson delivering an Olivier Award-nominated performance in the title role.